Why You Need A Mentor To Start A Career In Music And How To Find One

-3. Has already helped many others achieve success in their music careers (and can prove it!).
+Music Career Mentor Trait #3.
+Has already helped many others achieve success with a career in music (and can prove it!).

-Unlike with many other industries, building a successful career in music does not require special certifications, college degrees or standardized testing of any kind.
-That said, anyone can easily ‘claim’ to be an expert in the music industry, when in fact they have done very little in their own career.
-As you are looking for a mentor to help you build a career in music, it is very important that you avoid following the advice of people who do not TRULY understand how the music business works and what will make you valuable to it.
+Unlike with many other industries, building a career in music does not require special certifications, college degrees or standardized testing of any kind.
+That said, as you are looking for a mentor to help you build a career in music, it is very important that you avoid following the advice of people who do not TRULY understand how the music business works and what will make you valuable to it.

-Get started building a highly successful career by reading the information on this music career mentor page.
+Get started building a career in music by reading the information on this music career mentor page.

 Still not sure about working together with a mentor?
 Take this free music career analysis to learn the details of your current strengths and weaknesses as a musician, and see if working with a mentor is right for you.

-Learn how to get started building your music career in this music career training page.
+Learn how to get started building a career in music in this music career training page.